opennetworkinglab/aether-docs/edge_deployment/overview.rst

 * 120GB of storage (SSD preferred), or more

-* 2x 1GbE Network interfaces (one for WAN, one to the management switch)
+* 2x 1GbE Network interfaces (one for WAN, one to the management switch) with PXE boot support.

 Optional: